peterhoward42/minikafka/docs/log.md

         *  drop payload
         *  embrace stored message
+        *  Embrace stored message but only in backing impl and private
+        *  Poll should say readFrom at every level
+        *  Centralise type for byte slice called Message
+            *  Delete contract.Message
+            *  Work through build errors arising to fix up
+        *  Now scan all source for correct nomenclature
+    *  Does it still work?
-        *  Embrace stored message but only in backing impl and private o  Poll should say readFrom at every level o  protobuf o  contract o  backing store impl o  should find no remaining refs to msgNum or messageNum o  Centralise type for byte slice called message o  Should no longer need contract.Message o  Use readFrom in protobuf o  Bug - returned next readfrom returned by implementation Poll should be based on final message returned, not counting! o  Need a failing test!
+    o  Bug - returned next readfrom returned by implementation Poll should be based on final message returned, not counting! o  Need a failing test!
+    o  Reduce the number of uint32 casts by using them natively consider o  defaultconfig is a smell

     o  seperate cli for server concedptually from that for clients o  should there be a server command in svr tree, not cli? o  careful design of what things injected, and from cmd line or from env
+    o  inject all timings
+        o  message age
+        o  poll interval
     o  consider different style of docco - active / do this o  Use new logger with prefix
     o  switch to doc.go